orianebro/PhD_Oriane/pages/hls__Vezy et al. - 2023 - Modeling soil-plant functioning of intercrops usin.md

 	  hl-page:: 4
 	  hl-color:: yellow
 	  id:: 655dd024-3b63-476d-b568-c3d791cd79e9
+- with the assumption that both crop canopies are homogeneous along the row, and that one of the two crops is dominant over the other in terms of height ls-type:: annotation hl-page:: 5 hl-color:: yellow id:: 6565ca66-043f-41ab-a34a-00039583cbd3
 -
 - #### 2.2.2 Beer‑Lambert law of light extinction
 - a simpler approach to account **for intercrops with well-mixed canopies** : the **Beer-Lambert law of light extinction** in plant canopies adapted for intercropping (Keating and Carberry 1993) by considering the leaf area index and extinction coefficients of both crops